1. When can I appeal?

 If it is then decided that you have a case for appeal, depending on your circumstances, it will be referred on for consideration at an Appeal Board or by the Chair’s action.
 You will be contacted and made aware of the timescales for these processes.

-6. What if my appeal is rejected?
+4. What if my appeal is rejected?
 Can I do anything else?

-If you’re not happy with this outcome you may wish to submit a complaint to the Office of the Independent Adjudicator (O.I.A).
+If you’re not happy with this outcome, you may wish to submit a complaint to the Office of the Independent Adjudicator (OIA).

-7. What if my appeal is successful?
+5. What if my appeal is successful?
 What happens next?

 If your appeal is successful, the Exam Board will agree to amend or confirm its original decision.
-You will be informed of the decision within 6 working weeks of the date of the appeal hearing.

 The decision made at this Exam Board is seen as final.
-If you are not happy with this outcome you can look at pursuing a complaint with the Office of the Independent Adjudicator (O.I.A).
+If you are not happy with this outcome you can look at pursuing a complaint with the Office of the Independent Adjudicator (OIA).

 Office of the Independent Adjudicator (OIA)